May 02, 2008

 In the case of this game it doesn't apply that much since based on a quick glance it seems to involve legal edge cases rather than illegal immigration, but OTOH it doesn't show much respect for - and racializes and demonizes - law enforcement.

-For more on the elites, see this
+For more on the elites, see [in the original comment, this was a link to cis putadothere org/articles/2006/back706.html]

 Comment #2: